asisaa/MiniJamOctober/README.md

 ![plastic terror](art/assets/hero_evo2_small_f0.png)

-October MiniGameJam 2018 - Berlin
+October MiniGameJam 2018 - Berlin.
-A javascript game for fun designed and developed within a couple of hour.
+A javascript designed and developed for the October Mini Game Jam 2018.

-### The story
+### Themes
-This Jam session was: underwater, futuristic animals
+- Unerwater exploration
+- The floor is...
+- Futuristic animal

 ### How to play
 Download the code and just open the index.html on your Desktop.